• Skip to primary navigation

 Instructions

-• Palce shallots in an oven proof dish.
-Cover completley with oil oil, add fresh herbs and sprinkle with salt and pepper.
+• Place the shallots in an ovenproof dish.
+Cover completely with olive oil, add the herbs, and sprinkle with salt & pepper.

-• Cover dish with aluminum foil and bake until shallots are fork tender, about 1 hour (exact time will depend on size of your shallots).
+• CCover the dish with aluminum foil and bake until the shallots are fork-tender, about 1 hour (exact time will depend on the size of the shallots).

-• Remove from oven and let cool compeltly.
-Store in an airtight container in the fridge for up 1 month, completley covered with olive oil
+• Remove from the oven and let cool completely.
+Store in an airtight container in the fridge for up to 1-2 months, completely covered with olive oil.

 Notes